usnistgov/oscal-xproc3/setup-notes.md

   - Take care no other versions of Saxon are present (which might conflict)
   - Discard the rest if unwanted - keeping the zip file intact for the license information etc.

+### Note on Saxon versions

+We have successfully run with Saxon-HE 12.3 and the runtime flag ` -xslt-connector=saxon12-3` when invoking Morgana.

+Developers who have success with later versions and reasons to need a Saxon upgrade should [please make an Issue](https://github.com/usnistgov/oscal-xproc3/issues) or (better) [a PR](https://github.com/usnistgov/oscal-xproc3/pulls).

 ## Acquire SchXSLT for Schematron support

 Use [lib/GRAB-SCHXSLT.xpl](lib/GRAB-SCHXSLT.xpl) to pull down SchXSLT.

 Or, by hand - find [David Maus's SchXSLT](https://github.com/schxslt/schxslt) on Github.
 The [distribution you want](https://github.com/schxslt/schxslt/releases/download/v1.9.5/schxslt-1.9.5-xproc.zip) provides XProc support.

-### Note on Saxon versions

-We have successfully run with Saxon-HE 12.3 and the runtime flag ` -xslt-connector=saxon12-3` when invoking Morgana.

-Developers who have success with later versions and reasons to need a Saxon upgrade should [please make an Issue](https://github.com/usnistgov/oscal-xproc3/issues) or (better) [a PR](https://github.com/usnistgov/oscal-xproc3/pulls).
+## Acquire XSpec for XSpec support

+Use [lib/GRAB-XSPEC.xpl](lib/GRAB-XSPEC.xpl) to pull down XSpec.

+## Skip these downloads

+Alternatively, developers who already have these libraries can configure to use available copies rather than downloading them - see the [lib/readme.md](lib/readme.md).

+- For Saxon, provide the Saxon `jar` to the Morgana runtime (the pipeline does this by copying it into Morgana's `lib` directory; classpath incantations also work).

+- For SchXSLT, edit the [Morgana configuration](lib/morgana-config.xml) or use a different configuration when invoking Morgana.

+- for XSpec, edit the top-level [XSpec execution pipeline](xspec/xspec-execute.xpl) or any pipeline that calls into XSpec directly.

 ## Check your paths